Healthy poop is a sign that your digestive tract is working properly.

 Staying hydrated may help you reduce the risk of fatty stool.
-It is recommended to drink eight 8-ounce glasses of water every day.
+It is recommended to drink enough water every day.

 The type of fats you ingest will have a real impact on fat absorption.
-Concentrate on eating healthy sources of fats such as avocado, eggs, fish, coconut oil, etc. and stay away from processed fats.
+Concentrate on eating healthy sources of fats such as avocado, eggs, fish, coconut oil, and stay away from processed fats.

 4. Limit Alcohol and Cigarette smoking

 Excessive alcohol intake and cigarette smoking can destroy your pancreas.
 The pancreas is essential for the digestion of fats.
 Hence, reducing or stopping their intake is beneficial.

 Malabsorption of fats affects the absorption of fat-soluble vitamins.
-Supplements containing vitamins A, D, E, K as well as iron, folic acid, magnesium, and calcium are recommended.
-Health experts at https://www.reviewy.org/ offer in-depth analyses of available supplements currently on the market.
+Supplements containing vitamins A, D, E, K as well as iron, folic acid, magnesium, and calcium are recommended for people affected.
+You can check some supplement reviews at reviewy.org.
+Always discuss with your doctor before starting any supplement.

 In moderate to severe cases, medical intervention is needed.
-Intravenous fluids are used for hydration and to restore electrolyte balance.
-Other medications used for treatment are:
+Intravenous fluids are used for hydration and to restore electrolyte balance when there’s associated diarrhea.

-Surgery is usually necessary for a blocked bile duct in your body.
+Surgery is usually necessary for a blocked bile duct.

 Finding oily feces in your toilet bowl does not need to be an immediate cause for alarm.
-However, it is important to get a proper diagnosis in order to correctly treat the underlying cause, so you can get back to feeling like yourself again.
+However, it is important to get a proper diagnosis in order to correctly get the underlying cause treated.